shrnm/Getting-and-Cleaning-Data-Course-Project/codebook.md

 * name of column
   * description of column content
-    * list of values in the column
+    * values in the column

+The dataset has 68 columns

 * subject (column 1)
   * unique identifier for subjects involved in the measurement